wanjee/ShuweeAdminBundle/doc/datagrid.md

 ### Shared options

 * *label*: Column title in datagrid.
 Expects string.
 Defaults to field name (ucfirst).
+* *sortable: Is the column sortable?
+Defaults to false.
-* *default_value*: what to display when field value cannot be displayed for the given type.
+* *default_value*: What to display when field value cannot be displayed for the given type.
 Defaults to null.

 ### Boolean